Low energy is a common and frequently ignored symptom that many patients suffer from.

 By repleting B12 in the body, mitochondrial energy production may increase and therefore you may feel a “surge” of energy (4).

 B vitamins aren’t the only nutrients required for energy production either.

 Low levels of iodine (5) may impair thyroid function and lead to sub-optimal thyroid status in the body as well.

 One of the most common symptoms of hypothyroidism is fatigue (along with many others).

 Many nutrients are involved in energy production and we will discuss the most important ones below.

 It is well known that lack of sleep will lead to fatigue and low energy, I don’t think anyone would dispute this fact.

-Studies show that people who sleep less than 6 hours each night are at increased risk for developing weight gain, inflammation and certain hormone imbalances.
+Studies show that people who sleep less than 6 hours each night are at increased risk of developing weight gain, inflammation, and certain hormone imbalances.